ZonghaoLi777/githubTrending/README.md

 ## Go

+* 【2024-01-25】[ffenix113 / zigbee_home](https://github.com/ffenix113/zigbee_home) - Project to provide functionality similar to ESPHome but for Zigbee instead of WiFi for nRF52
+* 【2024-01-25】[litmuschaos / litmus](https://github.com/litmuschaos/litmus) - Litmus helps SREs and developers practice chaos engineering in a Cloud-native way.
+Chaos experiments are published at the ChaosHub (https://hub.litmuschaos.io).
+Community notes is at https://hackmd.io/a4Zu_sH4TZGeih-xCimi3Q
 * 【2024-01-24】[goravel / goravel](https://github.com/goravel/goravel) - A Golang framework for web artisans.
 Tribute to Laravel.
 * 【2024-01-23】[apernet / OpenGFW](https://github.com/apernet/OpenGFW) - OpenGFW is a flexible, easy-to-use, open source implementation of GFW on Linux
 * 【2024-01-23】[singchia / geminio](https://github.com/singchia/geminio) - ♊️ An application layer networking framework with rpc, bidirectional-rpc, multiplexer, raw-io and client-server consistency. 一个Go的应用层网络编程库，支持消息和确认、RPC、双向RPC、多路复用、多会话管理等